 5. Pay all bills of the chapter.

 6. Complete and submit a Chapter financial report for the prior calendar year to the executive office annually by January 31 to reflect cash and account balances at the beginning of the year, all revenues received during the year, all expenses made by the chapter during the year, and all cash and account balances on hand at year end.
 The report shall include bank statements for the entire year.
 An interim year-to-date six month report is to be submitted by each chapter by the date of the mid-year board meeting typically held in June.
-(See report template on page 13).
+(See report template).

-7. Send member dues payment(s) to the executive director by the due date.
-Membership dues must be postmarked to the executive director from the chapter by the due dates.
-The dates are the same as stated for the member.
-The chapter treasurer is required to have dues payments postmarked on or before February 1.
-Dues postmarked after March 1 are considered delinquent and a $10 late fee for each delinquent membership will be assessed to the chapter.
-Further, a reinstatement fee of $10 will be assessed to the chapter after March 31.
-In the event a chapter feels the past due and/or reinstatement fees have been assessed without due consideration, the chapter treasurer may make an appeal to the Executive Committee.
-The appeals process requires the chapter treasurer to document due diligence efforts in contacting the executive director with information on member names, payments received, expected postmark date(s), along with an acceptable reason for tardiness.
+7. After membership dues are received by the treasurer of the chapter on or before February 1, the treasurer will send membership dues to the Executive Director on or before March 1.
+Dues postmarked to the Executive Director after March 1 are considered delinquent and a $10 reinstatement fee will be assessed to the chapter.
+In the event a chapter feels the reinstatement fees have been assessed without due consideration, the chapter treasurer may make an appeal to the Executive Committee.
+The appeals process requires the chapter treasurer to document due diligence efforts in contacting the Executive Director with information on member names, payments received, expected postmark date(s), along with an acceptable reason for tardiness.
 The Executive Committee will review the appeals and additional fees to the chapter may be waived.

 8. Perform other duties as may be assigned by the executive committee of the chapter.

+9. Populate the Annual Chapter Financial Report template and deliver to Executive Director by January 31.

 International Board Member/Representative

+Chapters are to elect an international board (IB) member to represent their chapter.
+Most of the suggestions for executive officers consideration are apropos in considering international board members.
+Board members may or may not have had previous board of directors’ service.

+An IB member usually is asked to assume an international committee chair role or to be a member of one or more committees.

+Each chapter should be represented on the international board of directors.

+Term for this position is two years.

+In the event an IB member is elected to serve as an international officer before the member’s current term ends, the member is no longer eligible to serve as a chapter representative on the International Board.
+The chapter shall elect a replacement from the chapter for the remainder of the member’s term.
+(WiNUP Bylaws, Article VII, Section C)

+International Board Member/Representative Responsibilities

-The international board (IB) is WiNUP's governing body.
+The international board (IB) is the governing body of WiNUP.
 The IB typically meets quarterly to conduct business via conference calls.
 Special sessions are called as needed.
 In addition, the IB has two face-to-face meetings – the mid-year board meeting (typically held in June), and the annual board meeting.
 The mid-year board meeting usually is held in the international president’s home state or home city.
 The annual board meeting takes place the Sunday preceding the opening of the annual conference, usually in October.

 Represents the chapter at international board of directors meeting.